EdgarBabajanyan/autonomous-drone-for-personal-and-campus-security/README.md

 Specs: Raspberry Pi 4, Python's OpenCV and Firebase for communications with Phone, Linux, CC3D Flight controller, Librepilot Firmware and a 3500 mAh LiPo battery.

 Code is not made opensource as I may want to commercialize this product in the future!

+I participated in the CT-Stem Science Fair and spoke with like-minded researchers at the University of Bridgeport.

 ![Poster for SRP Project_ R Quadcopter (2)](https://user-images.githubusercontent.com/50426742/163661082-b77c7119-71cf-416e-9c0c-c374f90bad9b.png)